globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

 **Technical Details**

-  - Affects neutron-to-moisture conversion
+  - Important for use in converting neutrons to soil moisture (particularly converting gravimetric to volumetric soil moisture)
   - Influences effective measurement depth
-  - Can be automatically calculated if calibration sample data is provided with this in it (a site average is used)
+  - Can be automatically calculated if calibration sample data is provided with this data in it (a site average is used)

 ---